-2.5 Dissolution study
+Dissolution study

-The dissolution tests were carried out in a six-station bath of 900 ml containing phosphate buffer at 6.8 pH.
-The dissolution apparatus (USP type II) was setup using a paddle with stirring rates of 50 rpm, at 37 °C \pm 0.5°C. One tablet of 250 mg ferulic acid was placed in each station, and the temperature was maintained.
-The amount of withdrawal was 5 ml of dissolution medium at 5, 10, 20, 30, 40, and 45 minute intervals and was replaced with an equal capacity of fresh medium.
-The collected sample volume was made up to 10 ml with phosphate buffer at 6.8 pH.
-The solution was filtered through Whatman No. 41 filter paper and analysed spectrophotometrically at 310 nm.
-A dissolution study was conducted for the commercial formulation of ferulic acid. ^[29-33]
+The dissolution tests were carried out in a six-station bath of 900 ml containing phosphate buffer of 6.8 pH.
+The dissolution apparatus (USP type II) was setup using a paddle having stirring rates of 50 rpm, at 37 ° C \pm 0.5°C. One tablet of 250 mg ferulic acid was placed in each station and the

-2.6 Drug release kinetics
+Drug release kinetics

-Drug release data were obtained from the dissolution study was subjected to drug release kinetic study.
-Data were analyzed using various models like Zero order, First order, Higuchi, Hixon Crowell and KorsemeyerPeppas.
-After mathematical treatment, model was studied for various parameters and based on the highest value of regression coefficient, best fit model was chosen for drug release. ^[34-35]
+Drug release data were obtained from the Dissolution study.
+Obtained data were subjected to drug release kinetic study.
+Data were analyzed using various models like Zero order, First order, Higuchi, Hixon Crowell and Korsemeyer Peppas.
+After mathematical treatment, model was studied for various parameters and based on the highest value of Regression coefficient, best fit model was chosen.
+(34-35)

-2.7 Validation Parameter: ICH Q2 (R1) guideline was followed to validate the presented method. ^[36]
+Validation Parameter: ICH Q2 (R1) guideline was followed to validated presented method 36.